Lithill/New-Egg-Champion-Website/readme.md

 2)
     1) Expected behaviour: Top of first div image in line with the bottom of the navigation bar.
     2) Actual behaviour: Top of first div image hidden under navigation bar.
-    3) Solution: Changed header height to pixels and set the same amount of pixels as margin-top for first div image.
+    3) Solution: Changed header height to pixels and set the same number of pixels as margin-top for first div image.

 3)
     1) Expected behaviour: Footer sitting at bottom of the page.